 Scrap Metal Dealers Act 2013 Licences

-The Scrap Metal Dealers Act 2013 (the Act) was passed on 28th February 2013 and is due to come into force on the 1st October 2013.
+The Scrap Metal Dealers Act 2013 (the Act) came into force on the 1st October 2013.

-The Act repeals the Scrap Metal Dealers Act 1964 and consolidates scrap metal dealers & motor salvage operators under one licensing regime.
-Local Authorities will continue to act as the main regulator but the new Act gives Licensing Authorities more powers, including the power to refuse a licence and powers to revoke licences if the dealer is considered unsuitable.
+The Act repealed the Scrap Metal Dealers Act 1964 and consolidated scrap metal dealers & motor salvage operators under one licensing regime.
+Local Authorities act as the main regulator but the Act gives Licensing Authorities more powers, including the power to refuse a licence and powers to revoke licences if the dealer is considered unsuitable.
 Both the Local Authority and the Police have been given powers to enter and inspect premises.

 The Act defines a "scrap metal dealer" as a person who is for the time being carrying on a business as a scrap metal dealer, whether or not authorised by a licence.

 - any old, waste or discarded metal or metallic material; and,